 Mil Familias is a unique program, enrolling 1000 U.S. Latino families with at least one member living with T2D.
-From each participant, data is collected on over 100 variables covering all 5 determinants of health (genetics, biology, behavior, psychology, environment).
+From each participant, data is collected on over 100 variables covering all five determinants of health (genetics, biology, behavior, psychology, environment).
 Information is compiled in a Living Information Bank of Latino-focused big data and biosamples.
-Data is analyzed and interpreted to inform novel environmental, behavioral, pharmaceutical, technological, and policy interventions aimed at reducing the inequitable burden of diabetes and cardio-metabolic disease in Latinos.
+Data is analyzed and interpreted to inform novel environmental, behavioral, pharmaceutical, technological and policy interventions aimed at reducing the inequitable burden of diabetes and cardio-metabolic disease in Latinos.

 Why work with Latino families?
 What is needed in this population?

 Diabetes disproportionately impacts certain people and communities.
 Recent data from the Centers for Disease Control and Prevention (CDC) shows that diabetes rates are twice as high for Latinos of Mexican heritage compared to white people.
 Type 2 diabetes disproportionately and unjustly impacts those who can least afford it, including older adults, racial/ethnic minorities and those who are uninsured.

 Our local community outreach program found that, among Latino adults in Santa Barbara, CA:

 - Almost one in two Latino adults are at risk for type 2 diabetes.

 - A significant number of Latino adults have diabetes but were not aware.

 This puts them at risk for serious complications such as heart attack, stroke and kidney failure.
 For many local families, it can be challenging to achieve optimal diabetes control.

 Care, education and research are needed, and it is best if this is conducted among, by and for Latinos.